Espresso-Aficionados/website/recommendations/midrange-machines.md

 - Copper boiler more scale prone
 - Older versions don't come with an OPV installed.
 - Uses a less common (Simonelli/Bezzera type) portafilter shape.

-#### ECM Puristika ($1549 US)
-*In short:* Chic, tiny, single-boiler, <u>espresso only</u> machine.

-**The Good:**
-- PID control of boiler temperature, shot timer, eco mode.
-- Adjustable OPV on front of machine - 7.5 to 13+ bar.
-- Quick heatup- ~15 minutes.
-- External water tank
-- E61!
-- Incredibly small, similar to the Olympia Cremina.
-- ECM build quality.

-**The Not So Good:**
-- Single Boiler, Single Use.
-It makes espresso.
-Nothing else.
-No steam, no hot water tap/valve.